Last Updated on February 4, 2026 by Serena Zehlius, Editor

 The Basics of Climate Change

-At its core, climate change refers to long-term alterations in temperature and weather patterns on Earth.
+At its core, climate change refers to long-term changes in temperature and weather patterns on the planet.
 While natural processes influence climate, human activities, particularly the burning of fossil fuels, deforestation, and industrial processes, have accelerated these changes over the past century.

 Visible Consequences

-Climate change manifests in various ways, impacting ecosystems, weather patterns, and sea levels.
-Some of the visible consequences include:
+Climate change manifests in different ways, impacting ecosystems, weather patterns, and sea levels.
+Some of the consequences we can see include:

 Rising Temperatures: Global temperatures are on the rise, resulting in heatwaves and altering natural temperature balances.

-Extreme Weather Events: Increased frequency and intensity of events like hurricanes, floods, droughts, and wildfires are linked to climate change.
+Extreme Weather Events: The increased frequency and intensity of weather events like hurricanes, floods, droughts, and wildfires are linked to climate change.

 Melting Ice Caps and Rising Sea Levels: Warming temperatures contribute to the melting of glaciers and polar ice caps, causing sea levels to rise.